HrhTmshn/telegram-bot-olx/README.md

 A Python bot that scrapes OLX website based on a given URL with selected filters (category, query, city, price, condition, etc.) and monitors for new listings, notifying the user when a new listing is available.

+## Important Notes

+>⚠️ Disclaimer: This project was created for personal automation purposes.
+Some functionality may not be suitable for multi-user environments.
+> - This bot was designed primarily for personal use and currently supports **only one user at a time**.
+If you plan to adapt it for multi-user support, additional work is required (e.g., user management, session handling).
+> - Ensure you have a stable internet connection while running the script, as it relies on external requests to the OLX website.
+> - The bot will notify the user in Telegram whenever a new listing matching the specified filters is found.

 #### Stack:

 - [Python](https://www.python.org/downloads/)